-The Program will build new affordable rental units, and repair, reconstruct or replace affordable multifamily housing units that were severely damaged or destroyed by DR-4547.
+The program will build new affordable rental units and, repair, reconstruct or replace affordable housing units that were severely damaged or destroyed by DR-4547.

-5.9.1.1.2 How the Program Promotes Equity and Housing for Vulnerable Populations
+How the Program Promotes Equity and Housing for Vulnerable Populations

-The Program will follow affirmatively furthering housing marketing plans and will provide quality, affordable rental housing for vulnerable populations targeting low to moderate income households along with individuals at risk of homelessness.
-Renters have less resources to recover from a disaster and can result in them having to make life-changing decisions such as moving out of the area and away from existing systems of support to find housing.
-Increasing the inventory of affordable rental units can give them the opportunity to return to or remain in their home community.
+The program will follow affirmatively furthering housing marketing plans and will provide quality, affordable rental housing for vulnerable populations targeting low to moderate income households along with individuals at risk of homelessness.
+Renters have less resources to recover from a disaster and can find themselves having to make life changing decisions such as moving out of the area to find housing.
+Increasing the inventory of affordable rental units can give them the opportunity to return to their home community.

-5.9.1.1.3 How the Program will Advance Long-Term Resilience
+How the Program will Advance Long-Term Resilience

-The Program will promote the use of increased construction standards and innovative practices to lower the risks of damage and irreparable destruction resulting from storm and tornado-related impacts.
-The funding will provide an opportunity to use workable approaches to resilient housing (including, but not limited to elevated structures/ mechanicals, building materials/technologies, power generation, etc.) toward development of properties, which will be substantially more likely to fare better in major storms than existing properties in similar locations.
+The Program will promote using higher standards and innovative practices to lower the risks from storm and tornado-related impacts.
+The funding will provide developers with the opportunity to use workable approaches to resilient housing (including, but not limited to elevated structures/ mechanicals, building materials/technologies, power generation, etc.) toward development of properties, which will be substantially more likely to fare better in major storms than existing properties in similar locations.